 The MP specifies that candidates will be "extremely well organised, with good communication and writing skills and the ability to empathise with people and community issues."
 They should be "natural campaigners, with good political instincts, with the skills and enthusiasm to manage my website and develop new forms of e-campaigning and communication."

-"I hope to find someone who will share my commitment to represent the interests and concerns of the local community effectively and do the best possible job for constituents.
+Mr Herbert, who is serving in the Coalition Government as Minister of State for Policing and Criminal Justice, commented: "I hope to find someone who will share my commitment to represent the interests and concerns of the local community effectively and do the best possible job for constituents.